MCP SERVERS

 MCP Tool Call

-// AI agent discovers available APIANT tools via MCP
+// A customer's AI agent discovers the tools on the MCP server you built

 tools/list -> [